esm-dev/modern-monaco/README.md

 > [!WARNING]
 > **This project is currently under active development, the API may change at any time.
 Use at your own risk.**
-> Please report any issues or feature requests on the [GitHub repository](https://github.com/esm-dev/modern-monaco/issues).
+> Please report any issues or feature requests on the [issues](https://github.com/esm-dev/modern-monaco/issues) page.

 # Modern Monaco